Why women live longer than men (Part 4 of Your Brain at 100).

 Grandmothers!

-Finally, longevity in women might to be advantageous for a rather warm and fuzzy reason: grandmothers!
+Finally, longevity in women might be advantageous for a relatively warm and fuzzy reason: grandmothers!

 Menopausal orcas contribute to the survival of young whales by guiding the pod to hunting grounds, and a similar theory proposes human matriarchs confer the same survival benefits through the practice known as ‘alloparenting’.

-The cute but contentious ‘grandmother hypothesis’ was first proposed in the 1980s, when anthropologists Kristen Hawkes spent time with the Hadza hunter–gather communities in Tanzania.
+The cute but contentious ‘grandmother hypothesis’ was first proposed in the 1980s, when anthropologist Kristen Hawkes spent time with the Hadza hunter–gatherer communities in Tanzania.

-Hawkes noticed when grandmothers were involved in supporting their daughters by babysitting and gathering food, the grandchildren and the entire tribe were healthier and lived longer.
+Hawkes noticed that when grandmothers supported their daughters by babysitting and gathering food, the grandchildren and the entire tribe were healthier and lived longer.

-Hawkes took this idea one step further and claimed that grandmothers provide the foundation for human social connection, pair bonding and evolution of bigger brains.
-Hawkes has since watered down her original hypothesis based on mathematical modelling of human populations, but still claims
+Hawkes took this idea one step further and claimed that grandmothers provide the foundation for human social connection, pair bonding, and the evolution of bigger brains.
+Hawkes has since watered down her original hypothesis based on mathematical modelling of human populations, but still claims,

 Grandmothers make us human.